 To deduct the cost and upkeep of work clothes, they must be worn as a condition of employment, and cannot be considered for everyday wear.
 A button-down shirt and a tie probably won’t qualify.
 However, scrubs, police officer uniforms and hard hats likely will.

 Stopping smoking can be difficult, but the government has made the financial burden associated with quitting less painful.
 The cost of cessation aids, such as patches and gum, can count as tax deductions.

 The costs associated with relocating for a job are deductible if you pass the distance (over 50 miles from your last residence) and time (39 weeks of full-time employment at your new employer) tests.
 What is not well known is that recent graduates who move for their first job can claim this deduction as well.

 Hobby expenses fall under “other miscellaneous deductions”.
 You can only deduct as much as you generated in income from your hobby.
 For instance, if your fashion blog made you $300, but you spent over $1,000 to maintain it, you can only claim $300 in expenses.
 This will help regain some money if you have a small business that has gone three years without a profit, at which point the IRS recognizes your operation as a hobby.

 You can write-off the cost of preparing your taxes.
 If you paid taxes with a credit or debit card, you can also deduct convenience fees.
 Keep in mind that this deduction only applies to fees paid in the year you’re deducting them.
 For instance, when you file taxes for 2015, you are only able to deduct fees paid in 2015 for your 2014 tax return.

 Don’t leave money on the table this tax season.
 Take the time to look over these and other potential deductions.
 They could be the difference between a good refund and a great one!

-And remember, E-file your taxes and open a Chime Spending account to get your refund early.
+And remember, E-file your taxes and open a Chime bank account to get your refund early.